 Call Humana Group Medicare Customer Care at the telephone number located in Section 1 of this chapter.
 Calls to this number are free.
-We are available Monday through Friday from 8 am to 9 pm, Eastern time.
+We are available Monday through Friday from 7 a.m. to 8 p.m., Central time.
 Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
 For expedited appeals please call 1-800-867-6601.
 Humana Group Medicare Customer Care also has free language interpreter services available for non-English speakers Fax 800-949-2961 for expedited grievances only.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties hearing or speaking.
 Calls to this number are free.
 Write Humana Grievance and Appeal Dept. P.O.
 Box 14165 Lexington, KY 40512-4165 Medicare Website To submit a complaint about your Humana Group Medicare PDP Plan directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/my/medicare-complaint .